 Tips for using the scavenger hunt storytelling method:

 - Although you don’t get a say in what order the story is told, you can still leave clues in the most likely places and in a predictable order for most players.
 Keep an eye out during playtests on what players do in relation to where you place parts of the story, and adjust accordingly.
 Using indirect control to guide the player to the more important story points can be helpful here.

 - Make each story element worthwhile to find on its own, even if it’s just a tiny snippet of the big picture.
 A player who only finds one piece should feel rewarded.

 - Not all players are going to find the story.
 Depending on the type of game, maybe most players won’t find the story at all.
 Create the story for the fun of enhancing the game world, and trust the players, because then, the ones who discover the story will be all the more delighted.

-Interactive Storytelling Continues to Evolve in Games
+Narrative Design and Interactive Storytelling Continue to Evolve in Games